 Damp and mould

-Damp and mould growth are often mistaken for leaks.
+Damp and mould growth are often mistaken for leaks or building defects.
 In most cases, they are caused by condensation, which occurs when warm moist air comes into contact with a cold surface like a wall or window.

 Things like cooking, washing, drying clothes indoors and boiling kettles can all cause condensation because they produce warm moist air.
-The problem is worse in rooms with poor heating because the surfaces in those rooms will be colder.
+The problem is worse in rooms where heating is not used because the surfaces in those rooms will be colder.

 How to prevent condensation in your home

-Reduce the amount of moisture you release into the air:
+Reduce the amount of moisture that is released into the air:

 - dry washing outdoors if possible, or in the bathroom with the window open and the door closed